-Your application is very important as it is the key document which will determine whether or not you will proceed through the first assessment stage to final assessment stage and ultimately to appointment.
-You must, therefore, demonstrate clearly the evidence required at the first stage to show how you meet the published essential and desirable criteria.
+The application form is very important.
+It is the key document that will be assessed to determine whether you meet the required criteria and proceed through the assessment stages.
+You must clearly demonstrate evidence to show how you meet the published essential and desirable criteria.
 Please do not substitute a CV for the completed application form as this will not be considered on its own.
 This is to enable us to consider all applications on an equal and transparent basis.

 There are three sections to the application form:

 - monitoring form.